 Are you now ready to begin a broken jaw bone compensation claim, or would you like further details on the claims process or your eligibility to make a claim?
 Whatever you need, we’re here to help, and you can reach us in a variety of ways.
 You could simply call the helpline on 0800 073 8804 to speak directly to one of our knowledgeable advisors, or you could email the team on email@example.com.
 Alternatively, if you prefer, you could use the live chat feature or contact form to get in touch.
 With free advice and support only a call or click away, why not get in touch today?

-Upper Jaw Fracture – NHS resource, this time on upper jaw fractures.
+Upper Jaw Fracture – This is a NHS resource on broken jaws, covering upper jaw fractures to be more exact.
 This offers details of what treatment you may need for your injury.